-Take the opportunity to teach
+5. Take the opportunity to teach through the offering

-Most importantly, Moore says Sun Valley uses the offering time to teach biblical principles of giving.
+Moore says Sun Valley uses the offering time to teach biblical principles of giving.
 Borrowing from Andy Stanley’s “Give–Save–Live” formula (give to God first, build up savings next, and live on the rest), leaders can hit those principles in a short setup for the weekly offering.

 It’s a simple mantra that’s repeated so often that most people at Sun Valley could finish the sentence.
 Moore says this is how it goes many weeks: “We’re going to receive an offering this morning because here’s what the Bible teaches about money: We’re to give first, save second, and live on the rest.
 God gave first, so giving first honors God.
 Saving second builds wealth, and living on the rest teaches contentment.”